What are altcoins? Definition

 • Investors are busy finding the most popular coins.
 Since cryptocurrencies are driven by emotion, investors have crowded into the most popular coins, focusing on Bitcoin, Ethereum and a relatively small number of others.
 While altcoins pop up every now and then – Dogecoin or Shiba Inu are purebred examples – there are literally thousands of others unaware.
 This means that if an altcoin makes its way into the doghouse, it may never catch on again, costing most or even all of your investment.

 • Do you have money you can afford to lose?
 Given the extreme risk of altcoins and their volatility, it is important to ask if you are only investing in money you can afford to lose.
-Cryptocurrencies and other financial markets are not where you invest your rent or other needed funds.
+Cryptocurrencies and other financial markets are not where you invest your income or other needed funds.

 • Focus on the technical capabilities of altcoins.
 If you want to invest in altcoins, research their technical capabilities.
-For example, some altcoins like Solana have surged in price because they offer high functionality at low cost.
+For example, some altcoins like Solana have emerged in price because they offer high functionality at low cost.
 The characteristics of a cryptocurrency can help it stay at the forefront of the public imagination and therefore an attractive trading tool for traders.

 When buying a highly speculative asset like cryptocurrencies, it is important to understand that you may lose your entire investment.
 At the very least, traders should expect extreme volatility in the market in 2022.